 - Any item that is deemed unsuitable may be refused at our discretion.
 This includes fireworks, Generators, Glass Containers, smoke canisters, Chinese style lanterns, laser pens, any illegal or offensive items, offensive weapons or potential weapons or other similar articles.
 Any person in possession of such articles may be refused entry or ejected.

 - Any person found to be behaving in a manner deemed unsociable or potentially dangerous will be ejected from the festival site without refund.

 - Smoking is not permitted in enclosed public areas.

 - The possession of a ticket shall constitute an acceptance by the holder of these conditions and imply an undertaking on the part of the holder to observe them.
 In the event of any breach of these conditions, Biddstock reserves the right to cancel the ticket and retain any monies paid therefore.

-- Other than the provisions advertised or outlined by the box office at the time of sale, customers are required to address any special needs by contacting the box office in advance of their visit, as Mockstar Festival Ltd may not be able to provide those needs without notice.
+- Other than the provisions advertised or outlined by the box office at the time of sale, customers are required to address any special needs by contacting the box office in advance of their visit, as Biddstock may not be able to provide those needs without notice.

 The General Data Protection Regulation (GDPR) replaced the requirements of the Data Protection Act (DPA) 1998 in May 2018.
 The General Data Protection Regulation (GDPR) includes rules on giving privacy information to data subjects in Articles 12, 13 and 14.
 These are more detailed and specific than in the DPA and place an emphasis on making privacy notices understandable and accessible.